 After its first decade, the Capital was enlarged (1909-1912) to accommodate the growing executive, legislative and judicial branches of government.
 East-and West-wing additions were designed by New York architect Frank M. Andrews in association with Montanans John G. Link and Charles S. Haire.
 The much-debated selection of stone for facing the wings required a special session of the legislature, which chose Jefferson County granite.
 A good match for the Columbus sandstone used in the original building, the granite held the added advantage of durability.

 The State Capital is a structure with several historical dimensions.
 Interwoven with Montana’s development as a state, the building’s origins recall people and practices from another age.
 These turn-of-the-century Montanans, conscious of their place in the progression of time, chose architecture and art that described a remote classical past as well as the passing era of the frontier.
 Yet they focused optimistically on the future as well.
 Today the Capital is listed on the National Register of Historic Places and continues to be associated with events significant to the citizens and government of Montana.

 Excerpted from “Montana’s Capital Building”, a publication of the Montana Historical Society

 Note: A two-year renovation project of Capital was completed in early 2001.
 The building was restored to its original elegant charm.
-Years ago many of the buildings treasures were removed as attempts were made to earthquake-proof the structure.
+Years ago many of the building's treasures were removed as attempts were made to earthquake-proof the structure.
 Many of those items had been purchased by Charles Bovey of Nevada and Virginia City fame.
 The items were in storage and once again became the property of the state and were reinstalled during the project.
 Items that couldn’t be salvaged were replicated.
 The entire restoration was done at a cost of $26 million.
 Tours of the Capital are hourly weekdays from 9 a.m. to 4 p.m. and weekends noon to 4 p.m.
-There is no charge for tours which are led by members of the Montana Historical Society.
+There is no charge for tours that are led by members of the Montana Historical Society.